tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

     <td style="border: 1px solid black;">
     <img src="graphics/stage_2_numbered.jpg" alt="Stage 2 of the Research Project Cycle" style="width: 300px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-    Determine where the research data will be stored and in what format(s).
+   Where will the research data will be stored?
+   In what format(s) will the data be saved?
     <br>
     </td>
   </tr>